HL7/davinci-deqm/source/pages/datax.md

 {:.no_toc}

 Because operations are typically executed synchronously, a collect data request to a server returns a Parameter resource for a *single* patient as defined by the `$collect-data` operation.
 Execution of this operation and returning multiple patients in a single *asynchronous* transaction is outside the scope of this guide.

+#### Provenance
+{:.no_toc}

+Note that the use of the [X-Provenance header data]({{site.data.fhir.path}}provenance.html#header) with provenance data that establishes provenance of the data being submitted/collected **SHOULD** be supported.
+This provides the capability for associating the provider with the data submitted through the $submit-data and $collect-data transactions described above.
+If the X-Provenance header is used it should be consistent with the `reporter` element in the DEQM Data Exchange MeasureReport Profile.

 <br />